arjun-menon/alteza/README.md

 deactive # end the venv
 ```

+### A bit of history

+The first commit to this repo was from **Dec 19, 2014**, and [that initial commit implements](https://github.com/arjun-menon/alteza/commit/d411ba12bdbce71a21245978f73d04b7c4c07673) some of the Markdown YAML front matter extraction that is still used today ([early commits list](https://github.com/arjun-menon/alteza/commits/master/?after=6388d663e20a345ff484adf08f126a95ae3d7e19+524)).

 ### Code Style

 I'm using `ruff`.
 To re-format the code, just run: `ruff format`.